openhwgroup/cvw/docs/debug/README.md

 This limitation is temporary.
 Future Wally debug revisions will include program buffer support, improving compatibility with Spike, OpenOCD, and standard RISC-V debug workflows.

+Spike also does not implement the DCSR fields `stopcount` and `stoptime`.
+It's possible to implement these bits in Wally, but using the testvector generation system in `tests/debug` causes these bits to be set to zero upon resume since they are hardcoded to zero in Spike.
+Spike's issue [1621](https://github.com/riscv-software-src/riscv-isa-sim/issues/1621) has the details.

 ---

 ## OpenOCD udev Rules Installation (Linux)